Rugby league in Lebanon

-In 2002 a domestic league was set up in Lebanon, initially with four university-based teams.
+In 2002, a domestic league was set up in Lebanon, initially with four university-based teams.
 Players from the domestic competition now feature in the national team.
 A team composed entirely from Lebanese domestic players, known as Lebanon Espoirs has been formed.

 In 2011, Lebanon nearly qualified for 2013 Rugby League World Cup but lost to Italy who became the 14th and final nation to qualify for the event.

 In 2011, the government of Lebanon promised to increase its support and funding for rugby league.

 Governing body and competitions

 The Lebanese Rugby League Federation is based in Safra, Lebanon.
 It is an associate members of the Rugby League European Federation and a full member of the Rugby League International Federation.

 Lebanon Rugby League Championship

 There are eight teams that play in the Bank of Beirut Lebanon Championship domestic league.

 Media

 Media representation of rugby league has grown dramatically with the domestic competition now covered by all ten marquee Lebanese newspapers, two prominent radio stations and the country's major television stations.

-Lebanese rugby league is often featured on the Qatar-based Al Jazeera network.
-Al Jazeera televised the first game report of a game in Lebanon in 2007.